Big Tech could brush off rate hikes. Startups may struggle - KTVZ

 That could continue to hurt the shares of riskier companies that looked a lot shinier six months ago.

-That would push the unemployment rate down to 4.1%, a pandemic-era low.
+That was a disappointment: Economists had forecast jobs growth of double that number.

-If the forecast for Friday’s report holds true, the country would have added roughly 6.5 million jobs in 2021 — an impressive feat, though it still leaves the United States 3.5 million jobs short of where it stood in February 2020.
+Even so, 2021 will go down in history as a year of record-breaking jobs growth.
+America added 6.4 million jobs, the most since records started in 1939.

-A caveat: The report likely won’t show the impact of the new variant just yet, my CNN Business colleague Anneken Tappe notes.
+The report doesn’t show the full impact of the new Omicron variant just yet, my CNN Business colleague Anneken Tappe notes.
 That’s because it relies on surveys conducted in the middle of the month.

 Omicron was already spreading in mid-December, but rising infections made staff shortages significantly worse by the end of the year.

 On the radar: Investors and policymakers put a lot of stock in the jobs report, an important barometer of the health of the economy.
-A strong reading would bolster expectations that the Federal Reserve could hike interest rates soon, while a weak reading could surface some doubt.
-The market is increasingly betting on a March increase.
+The weak reading could surface some doubt about whether the Fed will move ahead with an interest rate hike in March — now the expectation.

 But during the pandemic, initial jobs data has been murky due to difficulties collecting it.
-Last month, the US Bureau of Labor Statistics revised up data for September and October by 82,000 positions.
+When it released data for November, the US Bureau of Labor Statistics revised up data for September and October by 82,000 positions, for example.

 A meme stock gets into crypto, and investors go wild